Fire damages apartment unit in Huber Heights

 HUBER HEIGHTS, Ohio (WDTN) — An early morning fire has caused one apartment unit to be unlivable Thursday.

-The Huber Heights Fire Department said a person came home to find the fire on the back porch of the apartment.
+The fire happened in the 8200 block of Mount Carmel Street around 6 am Thursday.
+The Huber Heights Fire Department told 2 NEWS a person came home to find the fire on the back porch of the apartment.
 It then extended into the apartment unit.

 A working smoke detector helped alert neighboring apartment units as well, and everyone was able to get out safely.
 There were no injuries reported.